admindatahandbook/book/testing/index.md

 #### Classification and Machine Learning {-}

-Theoretical work has shown it is possible to construct differentially private algorithms for a large collection of classification tasks (e.g., identifying or predicting to which set of categories a data point belongs, based on a training set of examples for which category membership is known) [@BlumDMN05; @KLNRS11], and subsequent work has developed more practical methods for differentially private machine learning, including deep learning [@abadi2016deep].
+Theoretical work has shown it is possible to construct differentially private algorithms for a large collection of classification tasks, such as identifying or predicting to which set of categories a data point belongs based on a training set of examples for which category membership is known [@BlumDMN05; @KLNRS11], and subsequent work has developed more practical methods for differentially private machine learning, including deep learning [@abadi2016deep].

 #### Synthetic data generation {-}